- Last updated:

 Remain alert to your surroundings throughout the country, particularly near the ports of Limón and Puntarenas.
 In San José, high-risk areas for theft include the Coca Cola bus station, the inner downtown area and public parks.
 On the Atlantic coast, be particularly cautious in Puerto Viejo and Cahuita; on the Pacific coast, Tamarindo, Jacó, Quepos, Manuel Antonio and Dominical are areas of particular concern for theft.
 Cars parked near the popular crocodile viewing area along the Tárcoles River near Jacó are particularly vulnerable to theft.

-Armed robberies and home invasions are also of concern, including in beach areas and on main highways in the Central Valley.
-Thieves often work in teams, in which one thief diverts the victims’ attention while the other snatches their possessions.
-Beware of “good Samaritans” offering their help to change a flat tire, as they are often the cause of the flat tire.
-Carjackings occur, often at gunpoint.
+Violent crime against foreigners is a concern.
+Armed robberies and home invasions occur, including in beach areas and on main highways in the Central Valley.
+Carjackings also occur, often at gunpoint.
+Do as the gunmen ask without hesitation.
 Remain vigilant when stopped at lights or stop signs, and always drive with the doors locked and windows closed.
-Park your vehicle only in supervised commercial parking lots; do not store valuables in a car’s trunk or glove compartment and minimize travel at night.
+Keep your valuables out of plain sight when driving and minimize travel at night.

 Cases of express kidnapping, where victims are picked up from the street and forced to withdraw funds from automated banking machines (ABMs), have occurred.
-Avoid showing signs of affluence, and remain cautious with new acquaintances offering friendship, hospitality or assistance.
+Remain cautious with new acquaintances offering friendship, hospitality or assistance.

 Occasional demonstrations occur in the capital, which may cause traffic disruptions.
 Strikes also sometimes take place and disrupt local services.
 Exercise caution, avoid large crowds and stay informed of possible roadblocks.